 Do not hesitage to give us a call.
 We are an expert team and we are happy to talk to you.

-The Tengboche trek visits the famous Tengboche Monastery (12,900 ft) in the Everest region.
-The Tengboche trek is at a relaxed pace allowing trekkers more time to savor the culture and the views and also more time to acclimatize to the altitude.
+The Tengboche trek goes to the famous Tengboche Monastery (12,900 ft) in the Everest region.
+This Tengboche trek is at a relaxed pace allowing trekkers more time to savor the culture and the views and also more time to acclimatize to the altitude.

 Mount Everest(8,850m), better known as Sagarmatha among Nepalis and Chomolongma among Tibetan -speaking communities, is located in the Khumbu region of Nepal.
 Many visitors come here to glimpse the world’s highest peak but come away with much more including an appreciation of the local people who make their home in this high and difficult landscape and a spirit of adventure that calls them back to the Himalayas again and again!